-I cheat a little and tell my clients that I am testing the light or making sure I have the right settings.
+I cheat a little and tell my clients that I am testing the lighting.
 That way, they’re interacting in a casual, normal manner.

-A lot of times, my favourite moments from a session are these in-between shots.
-My ultimate goal is to make the clients feel so comfortable they forget I am there.
+My favourite moments from a session are usually these in-between shots.
+My goal is to make the clients feel so comfortable they forget I am there.

-Some may argue that a client is never at ease during a lifestyle photography session.
+Some say a client is never comfortable during lifestyle photo shoots.
 I can understand that line of thinking.
-But I also know that, as a photographer, I want my clients to trust me, my work and my style.
+But I also know that, as a photographer, I want my clients to trust me, my work, and my style.

 At the end of the day, I want them to love their photos.
 And feel like their photos are an extension of themselves.
-They’re precious memories of that moment in their lives.
+They’re precious memories they will be able to cherish.

 5. Focus on the Details

 A great story has a strong beginning, middle and end.
-It also has enough details that take the reader/viewer on a journey.
+It also has enough details that take the viewer on a journey.
 It’s as if they were experiencing that story for themselves.

 A huge part of giving a sense of place and space is to capture the details.
 This does not always mean the clothes, accessories and props.

-Lifestyle photography and documentary style photography are generally quite fast paced.
+Lifestyle photography is quite fast-paced.
 You are trying to capture a scene as it is playing out in front of you.